muqingyu666/Project_Dust_ACI/README.md

 We welcome contributions from the scientific community.
 If you have suggestions for improvements or have found an issue, please feel free to open an issue or submit a pull request.

 ## Citation
-If you use this code or our research findings in your work, please cite our paper: ops, haven't been accepted yet
+If you use this code or our research findings in your work, please cite our paper: (*/ω＼*) ops, haven't been accepted yet (*/ω＼*)

 ## Contact
-For any inquiries or further collaboration, please contact muqy20@lzu.edu.cn
+For any inquiries or further collaboration, please don't hesitate to contact muqy20@lzu.edu.cn